JobberJosh/Pokedex-Capstone/README.md

 1.)
 Pulled data from PokeAPI to display all of the information you see on the page.

 2.)
 Use of arrays to store and retrieve information that is displayed on my page.
+(All 150 Pokemon are an array)

 3.)
+Analyze data that is stored in arrays and display information about it on my page.
+(Pokemon picture & type)

 No special requirements are required to run my site!
 Just clone the repository and enjoy!